 - 40 g Italian flour 00 or plain flour or All Purpose flour: for a gluten-free version use the same dose of rice flour.

 - 3 eggs possibly not cold, room temperature

 Preheat the oven to 180 C.

-Melt dark chocolate in a bain-marie until it becomes creamy and smooth.
+Melt dark chocolate in a bain-marie along with diced butter, stir together and let them melt until you get a creamy and smooth mixture.

 Divide the yolks from the egg whites:

 Whip the yolks with sugar and beat them well until frothy.